nabilabd/blog-site/_drafts/meuse_tutorial.md

 in columns of a dataframe, if someone else looks at the data, it might not be obvious what all the variables in the columns represent.
 So, one way to deal with this is to more concretely identify the observations with the corresponding location.
-Here, the result is going to be a Spatial Points Data Frame.
+Here, the result is going to be a `SpatialPointsDataFrame`.
 This assignment can be done like normally, except that the formula notation is used: